nokia/ncm-issuer/README.md

 ncm-issuer is a [Kubernetes](https://kubernetes.io) controller (external [cert-manager](https://cert-manager.io/) issuer) that allows to integrate with
 [Nokia NetGuard Certificate Manager (NCM)](https://www.nokia.com/networks/products/pki-authority-with-netguard-certificate-manager/)
 PKI system to sign certificate requests.
-The integration with NCM makes it easy to obtain non-selfsigned certificates for applications and to ensure that they are valid and up to date.
+The integration with NCM makes it easy to obtain non self-signed certificates for applications and to ensure that they are valid and up to date.

 ## Table of contents